Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Results

-The use of our \textbf{3D pseudo-labels} offers several advantages.
-Firstly, our models correctly identify the region beneath the ego vehicle as road due to temporal information during 3D pseudo-label generation.
-Models without our labels often fail here, as this region is typically absent in camera views.
-Secondly, it aids in accurately predicting the overhang of a building, highlighted in the back-right camera view, which is missing in the ground-truth labels and other models' predictions.
-Finally, it is particularly effective in preventing object duplication and reducing scene densification, which significantly enhances performance during evaluation without the camera mask.
+\textit{Easy3D-Labels} provide several benefits: they enable correct estimations of regions beneath the ego vehicle through temporal aggregation, improve detection of structures such as building overhangs absent in ground truth, and reduce object duplication and scene densification, leading to improved mIoU and RayIoU.

-\subsubsection{Image View Analysis}
+\subsubsection{\MakeUppercase{Image View Analysis}}

-Model predictions and our 3D pseudo-labels are generated solely from camera views.
-Hence, we shall examine the semantic voxel predictions of GaussianOcc and GaussianOcc trained with 3D pseudo-labels from the perspective of the six surrounding cameras, as shown in Figure \ref{fig:qual_vis3}.
+Model estimations and our 3D pseudo-labels are generated solely from camera views.
+We therefore examine semantic voxel estimations of GaussianOcc and its variant trained with Easy3D-Labels across the six camera views in Figure \ref{fig:qual_vis3}.

-Starting with the \textbf{front left} camera, we observe a mislabeling in the ground-truth data, where a pole is annotated incorrectly.
-GaussianOcc predicts the pole but is penalized due to the incorrect label, while our model predicts vegetation in its place.
-In the \textbf{front} view, our model mistakenly predicts a bus (yellow) and truck (purple) in the distance, likely confused by a distant car in the RGB image, but both models perform well otherwise.
-In the \textbf{front right} view, both models detect a pedestrian, but the position is inaccurate due to partial occlusion by a pole.
-Neither model correctly labels the fire hydrant or trash can as manmade, though both correctly identify the motorcycle.
+In the \textit{front left} view, a ground-truth mislabel causes GaussianOcc to be penalised despite correctly predicting a pole, while our model predicts vegetation.
+In the \textit{front right} view, both models detect a pedestrian but with inaccurate positioning due to occlusion; neither correctly labels smaller objects such as the fire hydrant or trash can, though both detect the motorcycle.

-In the \textbf{back right} view, our model correctly identifies the overhang of a building, which GaussianOcc fails to.
-Both models detect the pedestrians and a traffic cone, which is absent from the ground-truth annotation.
-In the \textbf{back} view, GaussianOcc fails to predict the road in the lower part of the image, while our model produces a continuous road surface.
-Additionally, GaussianOcc erroneously predicts a wall behind the bus and vehicle, an object not present in the ground-truth labels or the RGB image, and absent in our model’s output.
-In the \textbf{back left} view, our model correctly identifies a traffic light, whereas GaussianOcc only partially detects it and produces several incorrect labels for objects beyond the visible vehicles, including barrier, pedestrian, and construction vehicle, none of which are supported by the ground-truth or RGB image.
+In the \textit{back right} view, our model correctly captures a building overhang, which GaussianOcc misses.
+In the \textit{back} view, GaussianOcc fails to predict the road in the lower region and incorrectly introduces a wall behind vehicles, while our model produces a continuous road and avoids this error.
+In the \textit{back left} view, GaussianOcc generates several unsupported estimations (e.g., barrier, pedestrian, construction vehicle), whereas our model produces cleaner and more consistent outputs.